 The ultimate goal of every brand is to sell its product, directly or indirectly.
 There are no exceptions to this statement.

-Users visit TikTok to relax and unwind, avoid cumbersome ads that plague other social media channels.
+Users visit TikTok to relax and unwind and avoid cumbersome ads that plague other social media channels.
 Bombarding them with pushy sales messages will not impress the users.
 Eventually, they’ll avoid your videos completely and take their business elsewhere.

 TikTok comes with its own self-serve ad platform that allows brands to select ad objectives, chose budgets, and upload video content.
 What’s required of you is the use of subtle ways to promote the brand.